daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 ## Introduction

-[Environmental variables]('/definitions/20241126_definition_environment_variables.md')  variables are important for configuring development environments and storing sensitive information.
+[Environmental variables]('/definitions/20241126_definition_environment_variables.md') are important for configuring development environments and storing sensitive information.
 They provide a flexible way to control application behavior without hardcoding values directly into the source code.
 Daytona offers a streamlined method for setting, managing, and using environmental variables across various workspaces using the `daytona env` command.
 This simplifies configuration and enhances security especially when collaborating on projects.

-This article will explain how to use the `daytona env` command to set and manage environmental variables within Daytona workspaces.
+This article will explain using the `daytona env` command to set and manage environmental variables within Daytona workspaces.
 You will learn how to set variables, create a workspace, and access these variables within a workspace.

 ### TL;DR